IsaacScript/isaacscript/packages/docs/docs/main/custom-stages.md

 - When a user wants to play a mod, they should only have to subscribe to one thing on the Steam Workshop.
 Forcing the end-user to subscribe to multiple things is painful, complex, and unnecessary.
 - Having stage logic bundled with the mod preserves backwards compatibility and ensures that stage logic is tightly-coupled to the mod logic that is using it.
 - Having stage logic bundled with the mod allows the mod author to be in complete control of when they update to the latest version, if ever.
-This allows the upstream library to make breaking changes and stay clean without having to worry about having perpetual technical debt (like Stage API).
+This also allows the upstream library to make breaking changes and stay clean without having to worry about having perpetual technical debt (like Stage API).

 #### 4. An Isaac library should use real XML/STB files